Cincinnati Zoo

 An escalator takes us up to a walkway over a busy road so we could safely access the zoo from our parking lot...

-Most of the flamingos were all together in a messy bunch (not nearly large enough to call a "flamboyance"... just a messy small group) so I couldn't find a good subject for a photo then my eye caught this one flamingo walking alone along the edge of the water...
+Most of the flamingos were all together in a messy bunch.
+I'm not sure this small group of flamingos was nearly large enough to call a "flamboyance" as they are officially referred to when in great numbers... just a messy small group that would have captured a moment that was more of a snapshot in time rather than a proper photo.
+Since I couldn't find a good subject for a proper photo, I continued searching for a good angle and a good subject.
+Then this one flamingo walking alone along the edge of the water caught my eye...

 Lukey, Kenzie and Gee are watching the hippos below.
 I don't know if one of these hippos was the famous Fiona or not.
-Fiona was born pre-maturely at this zoo about eight years ago.
+Fiona was born pre-maturely at this zoo about eight years ago so is quite well-known.

 The two newest babies at this zoo are Ellie the possum and a new baby boy gorilla who has not been named yet.

 As we walked from the pagoda pictured above around to the other side of this enormous elephant area, our timing ended up being perfect.
-Just as we arrived at another large Asian-style pagoda and found some seats in the shade on the steps facing the elephants (we needed a break), a zookeeper came out to talk about these elephants...
+Just as we arrived at another large Asian-style pagoda and found some seats in the shade on the steps facing the elephants (we... well, really, my spinal injuries needed a break), a zookeeper came out to talk about these elephants which turned out to be interesting and amusing...

-I am not a fan of Bald Eagles in the least but I managed to capture a few good photos of these guys...
+I am definitely not a fan of Bald Eagles in the least (I classify them as being right down there with pigeons, seagulls and vultures) but I managed to capture a few good photos of these guys...

-Sheila, Kenzie and Lukey had an all-day pass to the carousel so we stopped here are few times throughout the day...
+Sheila, Kenzie and Lukey had all-day passes to the carousel so we stopped here a few times throughout the day...

 We had a great time at the zoo and we managed to avoid the usual afternoon thunderstorms too!
 By mid-afternoon, the sky was rather dark and we could hear distant thunder but we never did get any rain at the zoo.
 Just in case, while we were hearing the distant thunder, we stuck close to areas where we could quickly get under cover.